milankinen/cuic/doc/interactions.md

 careful to call them only once.
 In other words, do **not** place any actions inside `cuic.core/wait` or results may be devastating.

-All built-in node actions take the target node as a first argument, so they work well with Clojure's built-in `doto` macro.
+All built-in actions take the target element as a first argument, so they work well with Clojure's built-in `doto` macro.

 ```clojure